marioy47/blog-site/posts/webpack-wordpress-config/index.md

 Webpack is powerful, very powerful...
 It uses something called **loaders** that allows you to transform your source files even further.

-There are loaders for transforming images into _base64_ strings (that you can use in your scripts afterwards), embedding CSS, traspiling javascript into old format, etc.
+There are loaders for transforming images into _base64_ strings (that you can use in your scripts afterwards), embedding CSS, convert javascript into old format, etc.

 In this case, we're going to use the `babel-loader` to convert all the `.js` files written in modern JavaScript into a flavor of JavaScript that is more compatible with older browser, before the bundling happens.